hnefatl/dissertation-project/journal.md

 peephole.

+For the record: spent ages rewriting bits of hs-java and tweaking stuff to try to get invokeDynamic to work correctly.
+Need to generate bootstrap methods and stuff...

 Do we care about NonRec/Rec after typechecking?
 Java doesn't differentiate between them, we probably don't need distinct handlers.
 Remove String literals: ILA can convert them into constructions of \[Char\]s.
 Same for Rationals, are a datatype.